RGRU/vue-simple-menu/README.md

   * stylize temes
   * add test for vue-router
-  * add test for few components on page
+  * add test for several components on page
   * add to awesome vue github
   * add demo with vue-router
   * update figure for readme